RISE: Capital Campaign

 The pandemic derailed these plans and our fundraising efforts as we struggled to survive the devastating closures and subsequent economic, audience, and donor downturn – trends that have compressed revenues and, combined with spiking construction material costs, left the redevelopment project unfinished.

-With grit, determination, and encouraging support from our base we completed a partial renovation and returned home in an interim capacity in the spring of 2024.
+With grit, determination, and encouraging support from our base, we completed a partial renovation and returned home in an interim capacity in the spring of 2024.
 We currently produce our plays and provide affordable rentals in our rough & ready space, a temporary “theatre” within the roughly finished section of our building.

 Believing Artists Rep is a legacy cultural institution worth preserving, our staff, board, and advisors grappled with the challenge of how to complete the project.
-After evaluating multiple courses of action we have determined that completing our facility as a performing arts center for locally created work – capable of serving a multitude of regional organizations, artists, and events – is the most viable path forward.
+After evaluating multiple courses of action, we have determined that completing our facility as a performing arts center for locally created work – capable of serving a multitude of regional organizations, artists, and events – is the most viable path forward.

-This renewed vision and approach help address the dire lack of quality, affordable rental space for performing artists in our region; ensures the venue will be vibrantly active with a variety of artistic, cultural, and social events year-round; and better positions Artists Rep to thrive as a producing company.
+This renewed vision and approach help address the dire lack of quality, affordable rental space for performing artists in our region; will ensure the venue be vibrantly active with a variety of artistic, cultural, and social events year-round; and better positions Artists Rep to thrive as a producing company.
 Artists Rep will administer the venue, manage partnerships, and continue to produce plays as the anchoring resident company.

-We now need to address two major initiatives: a capital campaign to complete construction; and an operating plan to run it as a performing arts hub.
+We now need to address two major initiatives: a capital campaign to complete construction, and an operating plan to run it as a performing arts hub.

 We seek to: